CSE237SP2021/project-grocerysplit/README.md

 - Calculation of Output
 - Unit Tests

+#### What user stories were completed this iteration?
+- A user should be able to input a properly formatted grocery list file and access the grocery list
+#### What user stories do you intend to complete next iteration?
+- Next iteration, the users should be able to do the same, but also access the amount each person owes (in a decently formatted output)
+#### Is there anything that you implemented but doesn't currently work?
+- No
+#### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
+- See section above on "How to Run the Program"

 ### Iteration 2 - Cleaning up and Optimizing
 - Unit Test for Calculation
 - Optimize Calculation
 - Fix up Formatting
 - Add Feature and Tests to Edit Items

+#### What user stories were completed this iteration?
+- A user should be able to input a properly formatted grocery list file and access the grocery list and the amount each person owes.
+#### What user stories do you intend to complete next iteration?
+- Next iteration, the user should be able to access the amount owed including a breakdown with taxes.
+#### Is there anything that you implemented but doesn't currently work?
+- No
+#### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
+- See section above on "How to Run the Program"

 ### Iteration 3 - TBD
 - Add Taxes Feature and Tests
+- Option for user to add an additional item
 - UI